nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 }
 ```

-Diagram for this kind of hierarchy is shown below.
+Diagram for this kind of context hierarchy is shown below.

 ![main-data-web-event-contexts-hierarchy](diagrams/main-data-web-event-contexts-hierarchy.drawio.png)

-As we can see from the diagram now all child contexts
+As we can see from the diagram all child contexts
 share the same parent and form sibling relationship.

 If we retain the same dependency hierarchy, where `WebService`
 depends on `DataService`, we will now get `NoSuchBeanDefinitionException`
-exception, because it is not accessable from the
+exception, because it is not accessible from the
 sibling context.
 Source code for this stage of the
 application can be found [here](https://github.com/nikolamicic21/spring-boot-multiple-hierarchical-contexts/tree/multiple-sibling-contexts-webService-can-access-dataService).

 One thing to note is that child contexts can still access
 _beans_ defined in the parent context.